LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

      ![](https://github.com/LiuYuancheng/RailWay_PLC_Control/blob/master/attack/remoteAtk/doc/scan1.png)

-     An executable file will be created with the same folder of the MS-Word document.
-(If the file was put in the 'Desktop', the file may not be created as the file creation permission is not high enough )
+     An executable file will be created with the same folder of the MS-Word document as shown below.
+Then the attack will be start automatically.

      ![](https://github.com/LiuYuancheng/RailWay_PLC_Control/blob/master/attack/remoteAtk/doc/exeFile.png)

-     Then the attack will be start automatically.
+     > If the file was put in the 'Desktop', the file may not be created as the "exe" file creation permission is not high enough.

 4. ###### Start the attack from the document's hyper-link

-   - Run the attack host on the client computer with the word document.
+   - Run the attack host on the client computer with the word/PDF document.

    - Click the hyper-link and the attack will be start when the bowser pop-up and shows "405 file not found error".